Pigi-bytes/PigiTube/README.md

 ```
 pip install -r requirements.txt
 ```
-And for launching the app you will need to type this ( when your into the venv)
+And for launching the app you will need to type this ( when you are into the venv)
 ```
 py youtube_download.py
 ```